CrossRef/cayenne/README.md

 - :index - Run an OAI download and index once daily.
 - :update-members - Collect member records and update with metadata coverage stats (once a day).
 - :update-journals - Collect journal records and update with metadata coverage stats (once a day).
+- :graph - Enables a connection to the graph database backend, datomic.
+- :graph-api - Must be specified along with :api and :graph.
+Enables the graph API.
+Requires datomic leiningen profile.

 ## Run as a Daemon